mattcarlotta/nvi/README.md

 The POSIX build defaults to `--format nul`, emitting NUL-delimited `KEY=value\0` assignments followed by the command tokens.
 A consumer splits that output and launches the command with those ENVs applied (your shell's environment remains unmodified).

-For day-to-day use, you'll need to add an `nvix` function to your shell profile.
+If it doesn't already exist, then you'll need to add an `nvix` function to your shell profile.

 For zsh (`~/.zshrc`) shells, the recommended consumer is to just split nvi's output natively:
 ```zsh